The Canaport LNG Executive Committee is made up of representatives who are highly experienced in global energy projects

 Courtney grew up in Oklahoma and received a Bachelor of Science in Chemical Engineering from Oklahoma State University.

-In her 20+ years’ experience in the energy industry, Laura has served in a variety of roles including Finance, Internal Audit, Credit Risk and Investor Relations.
+In her 20+ years’ experience in the energy industry, Laura has served in a variety of roles including 3 years of direct exposure to the NA gas business, Finance, Internal Audit, Credit Risk and Investor Relations.
 She previously led Repsol’s Credit Risk Division with more than 1 million counterparties, and held the position of CFO for Dynasol, a joint venture between Repsol’s Chemical Business and Grupo Kuo in Mexico.

 Laura earned a Master’s in Business Administration from Alcala de Henares University in Spain and a Master’s in International Business from Copenhagen Business School in Denmark.